Biden taps 1st Black woman, LGBT White House press secretary

 “Karine not only brings the experience, talent and integrity needed for this difficult job, but she will continue to lead the way in communicating about the work of the Biden-Harris administration on behalf of the American people," Biden said in a statement praising Jean-Pierre, who has served as his principal deputy press secretary since Inauguration Day.

-Psaki, who leaves the White House on May 13, praised her successor, noting the significance of the history-making appointment.
+Psaki, who leaves the White House on May 13, praised her successor as a “partner in truth,” noting the significance of the history-making appointment.

-“Representation matters and she will give a voice to many, but also make many dream big about what is truly possible," Psaki said.
+“Representation matters and she is going to give a voice to so many and show so many what is truly possible when you work hard and dream big," Psaki said.

+Taking the lectern briefly while Psaki briefed the press Thursday, Jean-Pierre said she was “still processing” the significance of her hire, calling it “an honor and privilege to be behind this podium."

+“This is a historic moment, and it’s not lost on me," she said.
+“It's a very emotional day.”

 Before joining the Biden presidential campaign, Jean-Pierre was the chief public affairs officer of the progressive group MoveOn.org and a former political analyst for NBC and MSNBC.
 She also worked in political affairs in the Obama White House and on his reelection campaign.